Elements of information technology

 6. NEURAL NETWORKS

-Physics of life: electrical properties of neuron.
+Biological properties of the neuron.
 Learning and Hebb's rule: neurons that fire together wire together.
 "Thinking" nets, a logical calculus of ideas immanent in nervous activity (McCulloch and Pitts).
-Neural nets and physical systems with emergent collective computational ability (Hopfield).
+Physics of life.
+Collective computational ability of the network (Hopfield).
 Fixed points and associative memory.
 Magnetism in dirty copper as a model of a brain memory.

 9. ARTIFICIAL INTELLIGENCE